 Typically, spilling would only happen if the number of rows is much higher than the Adaptive Threshold Rows property.
 However, it is at least theoretically possible, when working with very large and expensive inputs, that the Adaptive Threshold Rows is very high.
 If the server is then under such memory pressure that it cannot allocate the requested memory grant, it might be possible to run out of memory while the actual number of rows is still below the Adaptive Threshold Rows.
 I assume that in this case the operator would use the Hash Match logic (probe and final phases, with all the additional logic to handle the spill).
 However I have never yet seen this happen so this is just theory for now.

-The properties below are specific to the Hash Match operator, or have a specific meaning when appearing on it.
+The properties below are specific to the Adaptive Join operator, or have a specific meaning when appearing on it.
 For all other properties, see Common properties.
+Properties that are included on the Common properties page but are also included below for their specific meaning for the Adaptive Join operator are marked with a *.

 |Adaptive Threshold Rows||This property represents the number of rows where the two algorithms have the same expected cost.
 If the Actual Number of Rows is less than this value, the operator will use the nested loops algorithm.|